burnettk/vim-angular/README.md

 will toggle the spec between "it" and "iit."
 This works especially well if you have a karma watch going, as shown in the [screencast][screencast].

-You are able to do the same with a describe block using the block command:
+You are able to do the same with a describe block using the run block command:

     :AngularRunSpecBlock

-or the coresponding mapping:
+or the corresponding mapping:

     <leader>rb